FurryCoders/FALocalRepo/README.md

 **Warning**: On windows safe exit and automated filetype management do NOT work

 ## Usage
-Run `FA.py` with Python 3.x, use the provided binaries or compile your own.
+Use the provided binaries or build your own (build instructions at the end)

 1. `Insert username: `<br>
 First field is reserved for users.
 To download or sync a specific user/s insert the username/s (url or userpage name are both valid)